sqlfluff/sqlfluff/docs/source/dialects.rst

 .. note::

-    For technical users looking to add new dialects or add new features to existing ones; the dependent nature of how dialects have been implemented is to try and reduce the amount of repetition in how different elements are defined.
+    For technical users looking to add new dialects or add new features to existing ones, the dependent nature of how dialects have been implemented is to try and reduce the amount of repetition in how different elements are defined.
 As an example, when we say that the :ref:`snowflake_dialect_ref` dialect *inherits* from the